seng438-winter-2022/seng438-a4-nickknapton12/Assignment4-ReportTemplate.md

 ### expandToInclude : greater or equal to greater than -> SURVIVED

 ### expand : removed call to org/jfree/data/Range::getLength -> KILLED
+This mutant removed the call to getLength in "double length = getLength()".
+This mutant failed as it then tried to subtract the uninitialized "length" and resulted in an error, causing the test to fail and the mutant to be killed.

 ### shiftWithNoZeroCrossing : Substituted 0.0 with 1.0 -> SURVIVED
+This mutant substitutes the 0.0 in "if(value > 0.0)" to 1.0.
+This mutant survived our original tests as all the tests we had either had value less then 0 (in this case the expected equility doesnt change) or value was greator then 1.0 (which again wouldnt result in a change of expected equality).

 ### equals : replaced boolena return with false for org/jfree/data/Range::equals -> KILLED